tdunlap607/ingress-nginx/README.md

 > Community contributions are not being accepted at this time.
 The documentation
 > has been carried over directly from the original repository and may not reflect
 > recent changes.

-We will update dependencies only to resolve security
+> We will make a best-effort attempt to address security vulnerabilities, including CVEs in
-> vulnerabilities (CVEs).
-If a dependency update to resolve a CVE requires more than updating
-> dependency versions, if it, for instance, requires making extensive changes to accommodate
+> dependencies and certain source code vulnerabilities when remediation can be achieved
+> safely and with minimal risk.
+If mitigating a vulnerability would require extensive code
+> changes (for example, adapting to a new API or significant refactoring), we will generally not
-> a new API, we will, as a general policy, not make that change in order to avoid accidentally
+> make that change in order to avoid introducing regressions.
-> introducing a regression.

 ## History and Status